Get award-winning cover with more benefits and up to 80% of eligible vet bills reimbursed. Find out about your cover options.Get a quick quote

 Jam packed with news, tips and advice on how to provide the best possible care for your Bow Wow or Meow!

-In the 19th century, the St. John’s Dog was brought to England by the Duke of Malmesbury, crossed with setters, spaniels and other retrievers to improve its abilities as a hunter and were used as gun dogs and retrievers.
-The breed eventually died out in Newfoundland but survived due to interbreeding with other retrievers, leading to the Labradors we see today.
+In the 19th century, the St. John’s Dog was brought to England from Canada by the Duke of Malmesbury.
+During the latter half of the 19th century, British breeders refined and standardized the breed.
+They crossed it with setters, spaniels and other retrievers to improve its abilities as a gun dog and retriever.
+The breed gradually died out in Newfoundland but survived elsewhere due to interbreeding with other retrievers, leading to the Labradors we see today.

-The Labrador was first recognised by the English Kennel Club in 1903 and in 1917 by the American Kennel Club.
+The Labrador was first recognised by the English Kennel Club in 1903 and by the American Kennel Club in 1917.
+Labs topped AKC registrations for the first time in 1991 and has reigned as America’s favourite breed ever since.

 Labrador Rescue: http://www.rescuealabrador.com/